Santos Escobar: Lucha Libre AAA Worldwide (2013–2019)

-In the weeks following Rey de Reyes AAA announced that El Hijo del Fantasma, Psycho Clown, L.A.
-Park and Pentagón Jr. would all risk their masks in a Poker de Aces ("Poker Aces") match at Triplemanía XXVI.In the build-up to Triplemanía XXVI, El Hijo del Fantasma turned rudo once more, forming a faction known as Los Mercenarios ("The Mercenaries") with Texano Jr., Rey Escorpión, and La Máscara.
-At Triplemanía XXVI, held on August 26, 2018, L.A.
+In the weeks following Rey de Reyes, AAA announced that El Hijo del Fantasma, Psycho Clown, L.A.
+Park and Pentagón Jr. would all risk their masks in a Poker de Aces ("Poker Aces") match at Triplemanía XXVI.
+In the build-up to Triplemanía XXVI, El Hijo del Fantasma turned rudo once more, forming a faction known as Los Mercenarios ("The Mercenaries") with Texano Jr., Rey Escorpión and La Máscara.
+At Triplemanía XXVI on August 26, L.A.
 Park defeated El Hijo del Fantasma in the Poker de Aces match.
 After his loss, El Hijo del Fantasma was forced to unmask and reveal his real name, Jorge Luis Alcantar Bolly, to everyone watching.
-On December 12, 2018, El Hijo del Fantasma fought Drago in the AAA Latin American Championship.
-Drago defeated El Hijo del Fantasma to win the Championship in one of the featured matches of Guerra de Titanes.
+On December 12, El Hijo del Fantasma lost the AAA Latin American Championship to Drago at Guerra de Titanes.
 On March 20, 2019, Fantasma announced his departure from AAA.

 Lucha Underground (2014–2019)

 In September 2014, Hijo del Fantasma began working for Lucha Underground under the ring name "King Cuerno" (Spanish for "King Antler" or "King Horn"), a "big game" hunter.
-King Cuerno started a feud with Drago and, on January 21, 2015, King Cuerno defeated Drago in a Last Man Standing match.
-On February 4, 2015, King Cuerno attacked Johnny Mundo, initiating a feud between them.
-The rivalry concluded on the March 11, 2015 episode when Mundo and King Cuerno wrestled in a steel cage match, which was won by Mundo.
-On November 14, 2015, King Cuerno defeated Fénix to win the Gift of the Gods Championship.
-He lost the title back to Fénix in a ladder match on November 21.
+He started a feud with Drago, defeating him in a Last Man Standing match on January 21, 2015.
+His next rivalry was with Johnny Mundo, whom he lost to in a steel cage match on the March 11 episode.
+On November 14, King Cuerno defeated Fénix to win the Gift of the Gods Championship, but lost the title back to Fénix in a ladder match on November 21.

 At Ultima Lucha Dos, King Cuerno was defeated by Mil Muertes in a deathmatch.
 He was not seen in season three of the series until the finale Ultima Lucha Tres, where he attacked Mil Muertes and stole the gauntlet that was contested for by Muertes, Jeremiah Crane and Brian Cage.
 The storyline started at the end of season 3 and continued into season 4, with King Cuerno and Muertes receiving a double disqualification on September 12, 2018.
-A week later the feud between King Cuerno and Muertes distracted both wrestlers from their match, allowing Pentagón Dark (previously known as Pentagón Jr.) to successfully defend the Lucha Underground Championship against the two.
-The rivalry between the two ended inconclusively in a match where Pentagón Dark defeated King Cuerno, Mil Muertes and El Dragon Azeca Jr. on September 26, 2018, which was the last time the two faced off in the Lucha Underground Championship.
+A week later, the feud between King Cuerno and Muertes distracted both wrestlers from their match, allowing Pentagón Dark (previously known as Pentagón Jr.) to successfully defend the Lucha Underground Championship against the two.
+The rivalry between the two ended inconclusively in a match where Pentagón Dark defeated King Cuerno, Mil Muertes and El Dragon Azeca Jr. on September 26.
 He was released from his contract on March 26, 2019.